Sociology of religion: Peter Berger

 Peter Berger observed that while researchers supporting the secularization theory have long maintained that religion must inevitably decline in the modern world, today, much of the world is as religious as ever.
 This points to the falsity of the secularization theory.
 On the other hand, Berger also notes that secularization may be indeed have taken hold in Europe, while the United States and other regions have continued to remain religious despite the increased modernity.
 Dr. Berger suggested that the reason for this may have to do with the education system; in Europe, teachers are sent by the educational authorities and European parents would have to put up with secular teaching, while in the United States, schools were for much of the time under local authorities, and American parents, however unenlightened, could fire their teachers.
 Berger also notes that unlike Europe, America has seen the rise of Evangelical Protestantism, or "born-again Christians".

 Bryan Wilson

-Bryan R. Wilson is a writer on secularization who is interested in the nature of life in a society dominated by scientific knowledge.
-His work is in the tradition of Max Weber, who saw modern societies as places in which rationality dominates life and thought.
-Weber saw rationality as concerned with identifying causes and working out technical efficiency, with a focus on how things work and with calculating how they can be made to work more effectively, rather than why they are as they are.
-According to Weber, such rational worlds are disenchanted.
-Existential questions about the mysteries of human existence, about who we are and why we are here, have become less and less significant.

-Wilson insists that non-scientific systems – and religious ones in particular – have experienced an irreversible decline in influence.
-He has engaged in a long debate with those who dispute the secularization thesis, some of which argue that the traditional religions, such as church-centered ones, have become displaced by an abundance of non-traditional ones, such as cults and sects of various kinds.
-Others argue that religion has become an individual, rather than a collective, organized affair.
-Still others suggest that functional alternatives to traditional religion, such as nationalism and patriotism, have emerged to promote social solidarity.
-Wilson does accept the presence of a large variety of non-scientific forms of meaning and knowledge, but he argues that this is actually evidence of the decline of religion.
-The increase in the number and diversity of such systems is proof of the removal of religion from the central structural location that it occupied in pre-modern times.
+Bryan R. Wilson a writer on secularization, explores life in societies dominated by scientific knowledge.
+His work follows Max Weber's view that modern societies prioritize rationality, focusing on technical efficiency and practical solutions over existential questions, leading to a disenchanted world.
+Wilson argues that non-scientific systems, especially religions, have seen an irreversible decline in influence.
+While some dispute the secularization thesis, claiming that traditional religions have been replaced by new sects, individual spirituality, or functional alternatives like nationalism, Wilson views the rise in diverse non-scientific belief systems as evidence of religion's diminished central role in modern society.